 The conversion to the Peppol format supports matched invoices and timed out invoices, see also “Eligibility of eSM Documents for E-Invoicing”.
 Both strict and non-strict matching is supported.
 For a successful conversion to PEPPOL, eSM documents must have at least one line item.
 For e-invoicing users, at least one line item is therefore mandatory.

-Credit notes are out of scope in Phase 1.
+Credit notes are out of scope in Phase 1 and Phase 2.1.
 In eSM, there is no separate document structure for credit notes because full cancellation and invoice re-generation is adopted.

-Self-billing invoices are out of scope during the current phase.
-It is intended to include self-billing invoices at a later stage.
+Self-billing invoices are in scope as of Phase 2.1.

+Special requirements for invoices describing financial derivatives: Two issues have been identified that currently require workarounds for a successful mapping to the Peppol format:

+Negative prices are required, see section 5.5, “Negative Prices (Usage of Signs)”.

+Due to a lack of suitable tax codes, a tax exemption reason must be defined, see section 5.6.1, “Workaround for Tax Category of Financial Derivates”.

 Any other eSM-specific documents that are related to matching are out of scope and will not be converted, including shadow invoices (synthetic documents from the perspective of the buyer) and netting statements.
-This may be reviewed in subsequent phases.currently
+This may be reviewed in subsequent phases.

+The following table provides a detailed overview and description of the invoice document types that can potentially be mapped from eSM to Peppol.
+Some document types are currently not supported by eSM and therefore out-of-scope in Phase 2.
+The invoice type codes are described in the Peppol standard in reference document [14].